 Examining the Aetherdrift Mechanics, and Rating them for Limited or Constructed

 Every time a new set comes out, there always seems to be a mechanic we are excited for, but maybe it doesn't pan out to be as powerful as we thought.
 Sometimes we think it will be good in constructed, and it ends up only being good in draft.
-There are other times where it is a sleeper, and we may have overlooked it when we were predicting what might be good.
+There are other times when it is a sleeper, and we may have overlooked it when we were predicting what might be good.
 When we examine set design, sometimes we can also see the clear intent for the mechanics to be good in both the limited and constructed environments, and there are cards with power levels for each different environment.
-One might watered down a bit to be more limited-friendly, and another might be that overpowered card that you need to be a bomb in constructed.
-There are a few ways to go about it, and we do what we can to identify which mechanics we should care to be mindful of in constructed, particularly in Standard, where the new cards affect the format more than other constructed formats.
+One might be watered down a bit to be more limited-friendly, and another might be that overpowered card that you need to be a bomb in constructed.
+There are a few ways to go about it, and we do what we can to identify which mechanics we should be mindful of in constructed, particularly in Standard, where the new cards affect the format more than other constructed formats.
 What we will do today is look at the mechanics that are prevalent with the new cards.
 There are some that are familiar mechanics, and I will still go over those.
 There are a couple of new ones that I think are quite interesting, and I have opinions on.
 Let's check out these mechanics, and give them some ratings!

 Exhaust